Chris Carney: 2008

 Chris Carney was a superdelegate to the 2008 Democratic National Convention.
 He vowed that he would "wait and see how his district votes", hinting that he would likely issue an endorsement after the April 22 Pennsylvania primary for the candidate that wins by a "landslide"—if a huge victory by either occurs—in his overwhelmingly conservative district in which registered Democrats are few compared to Republicans.
-Another northeastern Pennsylvania Congressman, Paul Kanjorski, had long endorsed and actively campaigned for Clinton, alongside a number of other Democratic politicians in the state, including Governor Ed Rendell, while U.S. Senator Bob Casey, Jr. was Obama's most significant supporter.
+Another northeastern Pennsylvania Congressman, Paul Kanjorski, had long endorsed and actively campaigned for Clinton, alongside a number of other Democratic politicians in the state, including Governor Ed Rendell, while U.S. senator Bob Casey, Jr. was Obama's most significant supporter.
 Carney endorsed Clinton on May 9 after she carried his district in the Democratic primary by a whopping 70%-30% margin.

 On November 4, 2008, Carney defeated Chris Hackett 56% to 44%.
-John McCain carried the district presidentially with 53.6 percent of the vote.

 2010

 Carney was challenged by Republican nominee and former U. S. Attorney Tom Marino.
 In the 2010 election, Marino defeated Carney, 55–45%.
 Proving just how Republican this district still was, the Democrats have not crossed the 40 percent mark in the district, since renumbered as the 12th District, since Carney left office.
 Indeed, Carney is the only Democrat to cross the 40 percent mark since Scranton was drawn out of the district after the 2000 census.